Keith Windschuttle: Future volumes

-In April 2010, Windschuttle announced that the two remaining books in the series, Volume Two on the Colonial Frontier from 1788 onwards, and Volume Four on the History Wars, originally projected for publication in 2003 and 2004, will be published at a date yet to be announced.
-In December 2013, Windschuttle advised that he hopes to have Volume Two published "in time to take its place in the discussions about our past during the Anzac Centenary in April 2015".
+In April 2010, Windschuttle announced that the two remaining books in the series, Volume Two on the Colonial Frontier from 1788 onwards, and Volume Four on the History Wars, originally projected for publication in 2003 and 2004, would be published at a date yet to be announced.
+In December 2013, Windschuttle advised that he hoped to have Volume Two published "in time to take its place in the discussions about our past during the Anzac Centenary in April 2015".

-As of November 2022, neither Volume 2 nor Volume 4 has appeared, and no revised publication schedule has been announced.
+At his death, neither Volume 2 nor Volume 4 had appeared, and no revised publication schedule has been announced.
+The completion of these projects now seems unlikely.

 2009 Quadrant hoax

 In January 2009, Windschuttle was hoaxed into publishing an article in Quadrant.
 The stated aim of the hoax was to expose Windschuttle's purported right-wing bias by proving he would publish an inaccurate article and not check its footnotes or authenticity if it met his preconceptions.
 An author using the pseudonym "biotechnologist Dr Sharon Gould" submitted an article claiming that CSIRO had planned to produce food crops engineered with human genes.
-However, "Gould" revealed that she had regarded the article as an Alan Sokal style hoax, referring to an instance in which writings described as obvious scientific nonsense were submitted to and accepted by an academic journal.
-Based on the reporter's intimate knowledge of the hoax and what he described as her "triumphant" tone when disclosing the hoax to him, Windschuttle accused the online publication Crikey of being involved in the hoax, a claim Crikey denied.Margaret Simons, "How Windschuttle Swallowed a Hoax to Publish a Fake Story in Quadrant," Crikey, 6 January 2009.
+However, "Gould" revealed that she had regarded the article as an Alan Sokal-style hoax, referring to an instance in which writings described as obvious scientific nonsense were submitted to and accepted by an academic journal.
+Based on the reporter's intimate knowledge of the hoax and what he described as her "triumphant" tone when disclosing the hoax to him, Windschuttle accused the online publication Crikey of being involved in the hoax, a claim Crikey denied.
 Two days later, Crikey revealed that "Gould" was in fact the writer, editor and activist Katherine Wilson.
 Wilson agreed to being named by Crikey, as her name had already appeared in online speculation and it seemed likely that her identity was about to be revealed by other journalists.